Real-time probabilistic tsunami forecasting in Cascadia from sparse offshore pressure observations: Conflict of Interest declaration

-Among these possible extensions, uncertainty in the prescribed fault geometry is likely especially important because both coseismic seafloor deformation and tsunami generation depend on the assumed megathrust interface \cite{Lotto_2018_AppliedFullyCoupled, Kwong_2025_PerformanceSlabGeometry, Dunham_2025_Impact3DStructure}.
-The dynamic rupture models considered here use the Slab2 Cascadia megathrust geometry \cite{Hayes_2018_Slab2ComprehensiveSubduction}, whereas recent regional-scale seismic imaging of the Cascadia margin \cite{Carbotte_2024_SubductingPlateStructure} suggests a shallower subduction interface.
-Likewise, although a Nankai-style megasplay fault system is not likely to exist in Cascadia \cite{Lucas_2023_NoEvidenceActive}, smaller regional splays may contribute to source complexity and tsunami generation \cite<e.g.,>{Wendt_2009_TsunamisSplayFault, VanZelst_2022_EarthquakeRuptureMultiple, Biemiller_2025_StructuralControlsSplay}.
+Future work could extend our analysis to other rupture scenarios, including events nucleating in southern Cascadia or exhibiting different along-strike prestress or frictional segmentation \cite{Ramos_2021_AssessingMarginWideRupture,Wirth_2025_EarthquakeProbabilitiesHazards,Small_2025_CombiningMultisiteTsunami}.
+Among these possible extensions, uncertainty in the prescribed fault geometry and subsurface structure is likely particularly important because both coseismic seafloor deformation and tsunami generation depend on the assumed megathrust interface and velocity model \cite{Witter_2013_SimulatedTsunamiInundation, Lotto_2018_AppliedFullyCoupled, Kwong_2025_PerformanceSlabGeometry, Dunham_2025_Impact3DStructure, Wirth_2025_ThreedimensionalSeismicVelocity}.
+The dynamic rupture models considered here use the Slab2 Cascadia megathrust geometry \cite{Hayes_2018_Slab2ComprehensiveSubduction}, whereas recent regional-scale seismic imaging of the Cascadia margin \cite{Carbotte_2024_SubductingPlateStructure} suggests locally different, and in places shallower, subduction interface.
+Likewise, although a Nankai-style megasplay fault system is not likely to exist in Cascadia \cite{Lucas_2023_NoEvidenceActive}, smaller regional splays may contribute to source complexity and tsunami generation \cite<e.g.,>{Wendt_2009_TsunamisSplayFault,VanZelst_2022_EarthquakeRuptureMultiple, Biemiller_2025_StructuralControlsSplay}.
+Future work may include fully-coupled simulations with widespread off-fault plastic deformation \cite{Ulrich_2022_StressRigiditySediment,Ma_2023_WedgePlasticityMinimalist, Ma_2025_WedgeInelasticityFully}, and application to other subduction margins \cite{Yao_2020_RuptureDynamics2012, Wirp_2025_HellenicArcTsunami, Wong_2026_DynamicRestrengtheningFault}.